searchspring/snap/packages/snap-controller/src/Autocomplete/README.md

 ```

 ## AddToCart
-This will invoke an addToCart event.
+This will invoke an addToCart event (see below).
 Takes an array of Products as a parameter.

 ```typescript
 autocompleteController.addToCart(products);